History of education in Chicago: Depression and recovery, 1929–1945

 The Great Depression in the United States hit Chicago hard.
 Unemployment reached 25% in 1932, and city revenues plunged.
 Local taxes went unpaid and by the summer of 1931, the Chicago School Board had defaulted on 24 payrolls, owing over $15 million.
 Instead of cash, the Board began paying teachers in scrip, a form of IOU that the teachers' union warned might be illegal.
 While some businesses like Commonwealth Edison accepted the scrip, many merchants did not.
 Teachers took out high-interest loans or found other ways to convert the scrip to cash.
 They actively protested, holding a large meeting in January 1932 and presenting petitions to the Illinois State Legislature, signed by over 900,000 voters, to restore public credit so they could be paid.
 The Chicago Daily News highlighted the dire situation, reporting instances of teachers fainting from lack of food and noting a significant increase in families needing assistance through their aid fund.

 The national government stepped in to help.
 New Deal programs hired the unemployed, the WPA built 30 new schools at no cost to the city, and the NYA operated its own high schools.
 However, the New Deal did not directly fund the public schools.
 Tight budgets in Chicago meant that some programs were reduced (especially the new junior college system); teachers and staff were laid off; and salary scales were cut.
 Fewer students dropped out because they could not find jobs.

 In 1937, the city was hit by a polio outbreak which resulted in the Chicago Board of Health ordering schools to be closed during what was supposed to be the start of the school year.
 The school closure wound up lasting three weeks.
 Superintendent William Johnson and assistant superintendent Minnie Fallon managed to provide the instruction to the city's elementary school students by providing at-home distance education through radio broadcasts.
-This was the first large-scale implementation of radio broadcasting for distance education.
+This defensive precaution closed public schools to all students in grades 8 and below, the age group most at risk.
+Over 350,000 students participated in the weeks-long morning broadcasts, keeping homework assignments in notebooks to be audited when schools resumed.
+Some review articles described these broadcasts as "the first large-scale 'radio school' experiment" (Foss, 2020), but The American School of the Air program had begun its nation-wide broadcasting in 1930 to an inaugural audience estimated at 1,500,000 pupils from 20,000 schools.